 The Galle Face Hotel, which continues to operate until today, was originally a Dutch Villa built in the early 1860s.
 It is currently one of the oldest hotels in the region.

 Being the economic hub of the country, Colombo has dozens of malls jammed in its 37-square-kilometer area.
 Shopping malls here include:

 - House of Fashions.
-Just as the name suggests, this is the largest shopping mall of clothes, shoes, accessories, and every fashion item you can think of.
+As the name suggests, this is the largest shopping mall of clothes, shoes, accessories, and every fashion item you can think of.

 - Arcade Independence Square.
-Despite only having 24 shops, this mall is widely popular for its colonial architecture, its picturesque promenades, and benches, not to mention its glowing colored fountains at night.
+Despite only 24 shops, this mall is widely popular for its colonial architecture, picturesque promenades, and benches, not to mention its glowing colored fountains at night.

 - Besides its boutiques and assorted shops, Odel is known for its numerous bars, sushi bars, cafés, and restaurants.